Terraced Walls

 Fish Eye View of Terraced Walls and Taro

-After the six walls were built, ten truck loads of fill dirt were brought in to backfill the terraces, and then two truck loads of compost.
+After the six walls were built, ten truck loads of fill dirt were brought in to backfill the terraces,

 There are a lot of pictures, sketches, and videos, so please take a look below: